paritytech/capi/Readme.md

 }
 ```

-Let's also prepare our config with an ephemeral Polkadot-like development
+Let's also configure an ephemeral Polkadot development network.
-network.

 ```diff
 - import { CapiConfig } from "capi"